President and Chief Executive Officer

 Mr. Moeltner has an Honors Bachelor of Commerce (1987) degree from Laurentian University in Sudbury and holds a Certified Management Accountant (CMA) designation (1992).

-Vice President, Engineering, Purchasing and Services
+Vice President, Engineering and Purchasing

 Mr. Patel is a member of the Order of Engineers of Quebec, the Association of Professional Engineers of Ontario and pulp and paper associations.
 He obtained his Bachelor of Engineering degree in India and a Master of Science in Engineering degree in Worcester, Massachusetts, U.S.A.

-Christian Ribeyrolle was appointed Executive Vice President, Specialty Cellulose Group on Februray 15, 2013.
+Christian Ribeyrolle was appointed Executive Vice President, Specialty Cellulose on Februray 15, 2013.
 Mr. Ribeyrolle, who holds a chemical engineering degree from l’École Nationale Supérieure de Chimie de Clermont-Ferrand in France, joined Tembec in 2003 as Manager of the pulp mill in Tartas, France.
 In 2008, he was promoted to the position of Director of Sales, Specialty Cellulose, and in 2009, he became Senior Vice President, Specialty Cellulose, and President, Tembec France SAS.
 Mr. Ribeyrolle began his career in the pulp and paper sector in 1988.
 Prior to joining Tembec, he worked in the specialty paper sector for 15 years and managed a food packaging paper mill for Ahlstrom Group.
 Mr. Ribeyrolle is also a Director of COPACEL, the French Pulp and Paper Association called Confédération Française de l’Industrie des Papiers, Cartons & Celluloses.